 General Tech & Marketplaces

-See also: Health Tech & Med‑Device | Space & Deep‑Tech | Philanthropy & Venture‑Philanthropy | Capital Menu | Back to Start
+See also: Health Tech & Med‑Devicearrow-up-right | Space & Deep‑Techarrow-up-right | Philanthropy & Venture‑Philanthropyarrow-up-right | Capital Menu | Back to Start

-5.1 Airbnb – Consumer Marketplace
+5.1 Airbnbarrow-up-right – Consumer Marketplace

 Marketplace for short‑term stays and experiences that proved demand with scrappy hacks before institutional capital.
 Delayed heavy equity until PMF, surpassing 100k nights/month pre‑Series A and then raising a $112M Series B in 2011.